Ultimate Minimotors Dualtron Scooter Guide

 Everything about this scooter is over-the-top.
 It has dual 2700 watt electric motors with massive 160 mm hydraulically-controlled disc brakes.
 Braking power is incredible — the fully hydraulic system provides extremely linear, strong, predictable braking.
 If you’ve never used fully hydraulic brakes before, then prepare yourself for a real treat!

-No obstacle will stand in your way as you float over the road on what are essentially 11 in motorcycle tires.
+No obstacle will stand in your way as you float over the road on what are essentially [rg_unit value="11 in"] motorcycle tires.
 The huge 2072 watt-hour LG battery pack and dual 30 amp controller feeds the motors.

 Though it has similar top speed to the ULTRA (limited by motor RPM and not power), the acceleration and torque on this scooter are insane.
 There is abundant torque that pulls the scooter up steep of hills and under heavy loads.